BTC415/BTC415/README.md

 ## Epic Fullstack Web & Blockchain Developer

--@- Dream is yours, Implement is mine. -@-
+-@- Your behavior, not your idea will change the world. -@-
 <p style = "margin-left: 30px">
 Deep understanding of Mathematics and programming algorithm.<br>
 10+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>